BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKApproximateSignedDistanceMapImage.md

-# ITK Approximate Signed Distance Map Image Filter (ITKApproximateSignedDistanceMapImage)
+# ITK Approximate Signed Distance Map Image Filter

 Create a map of the approximate signed distance from the boundaries of a binary image.